Cart 0

 About Us

 In just a few years we already have 4 centers in rural areas in different states in India.
-We have 208 girls in our after-school program, 59 girls in our Preschools, and 233 mothers in our pregnancy and lactating program.
-We treated over 2,000 women and girls in our medical camps last year alone, and reached over 2,500 people in awareness programs.
-We are also so proud to say that we have launched 1,055 successful women entrepreneurs!
+We have 284 girls in our after-school program, 96 alumni girls, 100 girls in our Preschools, and 312 mothers in our pregnancy and lactating program.
+We treated over 2,700 women and girls in our medical camps last year alone, and reached over 3,000 people in awareness programs.
+We are also so proud to say that we have launched 1,081 successful women entrepreneurs!
 It’s been amazing to see how quickly we are already seeing change.

 Rescue